nextcloud/documentation/developer_manual/classes/core/view.rst

     :returns string:

-    get the mountpoint of the storage object for a path( note: because a storage is not always mounted inside the fakeroot, the returned mountpoint is relative to the absolute root of the filesystem and doesn't take the chroot into account
+    get the mountpoint of the storage object for a path( note: because a storage is not always mounted inside the fakeroot, thereturned mountpoint is relative to the absolute root of the filesystemand doesn't take the chroot into account )

   .. php:method:: resolvePath($path)